The Way I Am (Merle Haggard album): Background

-After recording this album, Haggard would score his first #1 hit since 1976's "Cherokee Maiden" with "Bar Room Buddies," a duet he recorded with actor Clint Eastwood for the soundtrack to the film Any Which Way You Can.
+After recording this album, Haggard would score his first #1 hit since 1976's "Cherokee Maiden" with "Bar Room Buddies," a duet he recorded with actor Clint Eastwood for the soundtrack to the film Bronco Billy.

-Reception
+Critical reception

 The LP was released in April 1980 and peaked at number 16 on the Billboard country album charts.

 AllMusic critic Stephen Thomas Erlewine describes The Way I Am as "pretty much a straight-ahead honky tonk album that pays little mind to the contemporary trends of the day.
 Where it differs from Serving 190 Proof or Back to the Barrooms is that the performances are a little inconsistent, as is the material."
 Music critic Robert Christgau wrote "...
 Haggard's chief value has been vocal ever since "Okie From Muskogee" saddled him with an image, and here his resonant, reflective baritone transforms three Ernest Tubb tunes from standards into timeless pieces of Americana."